Safe Concussion Outcome Recovery & Education (SCORE) Program

 Do You Have Questions About Concussions?

-The SCORE team wants parents, coaches and teachers to be informed about concussions.
+The SCORE team wants parents, coaches, teachers and youth to be informed about concussions.
 We've put together a comprehensive resource page to keep you informed and help with any concerns.

-The SCORE program is one of the only programs in the greater Washington, D.C., area that specializes in the evaluation and management of concussions in children.
-In addition to its primary focus with youth, the SCORE program also services college and professional teams including the Baltimore Ravens, Washington Capitals and D.C.
-United.
+The SCORE program was the first concussion program in the greater D.C., Maryland and Virginia region specializing in the evaluation and management of concussions in children and adolescents.
+In addition to its primary focus with youth, the SCORE program also services college and professional sports teams including the NFL's Baltimore Ravens, NHL's Washington Capitals and Major League Rugby's DC Old Glory.

 Our program has four goals: